State Taxes

 Learn more about Utah State Taxes on Military Pay

-Utah State Taxes on Survivor Benefits: The Spouse of a Service member who dies while serving on active duty in the U.S. Armed Forces or a reserve component Service member who dies in the line of duty while serving on inactive duty for training are eligible for a tax credit on their survivor benefits.
-The Surviving Spouse can claim a tax credit that is equal to 4.95% of their survivor benefits.
+Utah State Taxes on Survivor Benefits: The Spouse or dependent Child of a Service member who died while serving on active duty in the U.S. Armed Forces or a reserve component Service member who died in the line of duty while serving on inactive duty for training are eligible for a tax credit on their survivor benefits.
+The amount of the tax credit is the product of the Surviving Spouse’s federally taxable survivor benefits multiplied 0.0485.

 Learn more about Utah State Taxes on Survivor Benefits